 But here’s the thing.
 They overlap, interact and depend on each other.
-It’s so easy to get confused between a PMBOK® Guide Knowledge Area and a Process Group, and then don’t get me started on those 47 processes that are supposed to fit in somewhere.
+It’s so easy to get confused between a PMBOK® Guide Knowledge Area and a Process Group, and then don’t get me started on all those processes that are supposed to fit in somewhere.
 It’s essential to get your head around how everything slots together when you are preparing for the Project Management Professional (PMP)® exam.

 Trust me – it does all slot together.
 By the time you get to the end of this article you’ll fully understand the difference between a Knowledge Area, a Process Group and a process.
 You’ll know how they complement each other and most importantly, you’ll know why they matter.
 Because at the end of the day understanding all this stuff is fundamental to delivering projects successfully, not just passing a test.